Jacopo Da Bologna

 People Also Ask

-Some of Jacopo Da Bologna's most popular tracks include Aspire refus contre doulce priere, Untitled, Aquil' altera, ferma / Creatura gentil / Uccel' di Dio, Aquila altera, Elas mon cuer.
-Listen to these songs and discover more from their extensive catalog.
+Jacopo Da Bologna's most-played tracks include Aspire refus contre doulce priere, Untitled, Aquil' altera, ferma / Creatura gentil / Uccel' di Dio, Aquila altera, Elas mon cuer.
+Listen to these songs and explore more from their catalog on this page.

 Jacopo da Bologna (fl.
 1340–1360) was an Italian composer of the Trecento, the period sometimes known as the Italian ars nova.
-He was one of the first composers of this group, making him a contemporar...
+He was one of the first composers of this group, making him a contemporary of Gherardello da Firenza and Giovanni da Firenz...
 Read the full biography on this page.

-You can find Jacopo Da Bologna vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Jacopo Da Bologna vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community